How Do I Become One? How Do I Find One?

 The DISC theory is still important to understand in sales and working with customers, and it is a great tool for recognizing how to be successful as a sales champion.

-Great sales people in my experience have one thing in common that I can best describe as the Spanish word “Ganas!”
+Great sales people in my experience have one thing in common as a Hispanic business owner I can best describe as the Spanish word “Ganas!”
 The literal translation for the word is “desire” or “to feel like” doing something.

 However, in my experience, when you find a salesperson with real “Ganas,” they have that willingness you only find in people who are “willing to pay the price,” “do whatever it takes,” and have more of a “burning desire.”